SOUTHERN COURAGE: Civil War Women of Loudoun County, Virginia Real women, true stories: a rare look inside a County torn by civil war

 "... what I found particularly arresting about this film was the emphasis on how the war progressed from the civilian experience - emphasizing this through the eyes of women, actual LOUDOUN women.
-I am unaware of anyone doing that to date." - Richard Gillespie, Loudoun County Historian
+I am unaware of anyone doing that to date." - Richard Gillespie, award-winning Loudoun County Historian

 History Channel Documentary HAVING A BALL: Costume, Etiquette and Dance in the Midst of the Rebellion